 Fast forward a few years later and it’s disappeared from Sephora and Ulta’s sites.
 Benefit, QVC, and HSN are still carrying it but, surprise surprise, only in a few deeper shades.
 I managed to snag a mini size as part of a kit a while back, but I’m sincerely hoping that this is just another repacking stunt and that we’ll see this corrector available again.

 Possible Dupes for the Benenfit Boi’ing Brightening Concealer: I did quite a bit of research but struggled to find anything that truly dupes this product.
 I’ve yet to discover a concealer that combines the same texture, coverage, and shade selection as Boing Brightening Concealer.
-There are several with similar shades like Bobby Brown Corrector or Tarte CC Undereye, but both have thinner consistencies and offer less coverage.
+I’ve compiled a complete list of correctors that’ll give you a similar effect if you need a replacement.

 - Kevyn Aucion Sensual Skin Enhancer $48 – This has the same creamy texture and intense coverage, but isn’t available in the same range of peachy shades.